 Faucet Repair Basics

 Did you know that fixing single-lever kitchen faucets can be done in roughly an hour and about $20 only?
-In fact, basic faucet repair is quite easy to do if there is no other plumbing problem involved.
+In fact, basic faucet repair is quite easy to do if there is no other plumbing problem involved, especially when you consider that a dripping faucet can waste 10,000 gallons of water every year!
 This means that there is no need to tolerate annoying and costly drips.
 So how can you do it?

 Doing It Yourself